KIKK: KLEE

-610 AM signed on the air on January 31, 1948.
-It was owned by W. Albert Lee.
-The station chose the call sign KLEE to reflect the owner's name.
+The station signed on the air on January 31, 1948.
+It was owned by W. Albert Lee, and chose the call sign KLEE to reflect his name.
 The studios were in the Milby Hotel, which Lee owned.

-The following year, Lee added a television station, KLEE-TV.
+The following year, Lee added a television station, KLEE-TV (channel 2).
 It was Houston's first television station and the second one in Texas.
-Lee sold KLEE-TV to the Hobby Family in 1950, owners of the Houston Post daily newspaper, but he kept his radio station since the Post already owned KPRC (950 AM).
-(KLEE-TV is now KPRC-TV.)
+Lee sold KLEE-TV to the Hobby family in 1950, owners of the Houston Post daily newspaper, but he kept his radio station since the Post already owned KPRC (950 AM); the television station became KPRC-TV.